abevoelker/devise-passwordless/README.md

 ## Rails logs security

+Rails's default configuration filters `:token` parameters out of request logs (and `Devise::Passwordless` will issue a warning if it detects the configuration doesn't).
+So request logs shouldn't link magic link tokens.

-Default logging behavior in Rails can cause plaintext magic link tokens to leak into log files:
+However, there are some other default Rails logging behaviors that may cause plaintext magic link tokens to leak into log files:

 1. Action Mailer logs the entire contents of all outgoing emails to the DEBUG level.
 Magic link tokens delivered to users in email will be leaked.
 2. Active Job logs all arguments to every enqueued job at the INFO level.
 If you configure Devise to use `deliver_later` to send passwordless emails, magic link tokens will be leaked.